“Before you read any further — watch this first. It’ll show you everything the rest of this page explains.”

 When reading about elearning, you may well have come across the acronym SCORM.

-Walking around Learning Technology or World of Learning and go onto a stand and within minutes someone will quickly mention ‘SCORM’.
+Walking around Learning Technologies or World of Learning and going onto a stand — within minutes someone will mention ‘SCORM’.

 It’s a term that is commonly used.